Board of Directors

 Our Board of Directors is elected at our Annual General Meeting each year.
 Board members are there to oversee our work, help us shape the direction of the service that we deliver and to represent the interests of the people of Fife – our clients.

 We’re grateful for the support and direction provided by our Directors.

-Peter brings broad commercial sector experience to the board following a career spent largely with the Mars Corporation and Sony Europe where he held a number of senior management posts with responsibility for business development.
+Peter’s support for CARF stems from a mutual desire to help those facing adversity.
+He brings broad commercial sector experience to the board following a career spent largely with the Mars Corporation and Sony Europe where he held a number of senior management posts with responsibility for business development.
 He retired early to care for his wife but remained a voluntary director of the Scottish Development Centre for Mental Health which he latterly chaired to facilitate its merger with the Mental Health Foundation.